status-im/staples/README.md

 ## Rationale

 **Context**: Status currently uses Whisper as a messaging protocol.
-For offline inboxing, and it uses Whisper mailservers in a cluster for offline inboxing.
+It uses Whisper mailservers in a cluster for offline inboxing.
 To get the latest messages, it currently assumes a given mailserver has received all latest messages and queries it upon startup.
-To do message ordering, it uses Lamport timestamps with real-time clock for hints., but largely relies on Whisper mailservers being highly available to provide this consistency.
+To do message ordering, it uses Lamport timestamps with real-time clock for hints, but largely relies on Whisper mailservers being highly available to provide this consistency.

 1. **PSS** is in some ways the spiritual successor to Whisper, and it has a very similar API.
 It provides better scalability due to its superior routing strategy, while maintaining the ability to be privacy-preserving.
 The proof of work used in Whisper is also a poor fit for heterogenerous devices.
 While Swap incentives, the DoS protection mechanism in PSS, isn't implemented yet, it is arguably a more sound design.
 Whisper is also not actively developed, and several developers have moved on to working on Swarm/PSS.
 For a more detailed comparison, see [here](https://our.status.im/whisper-pss-comparison/).